BASE TRACK 93mm 2.5m

 What is the difference between the standard 93 mm track and the 1 mm heavy-duty version?

-Both profiles share the same 93 mm internal channel and 2.5 m length, and both accept identical 90 mm insulation boards.
-The difference is the aluminium gauge.
-This standard track is pressed from 0.6 mm material, which suits domestic and low-rise commercial work.
-The 1 mm heavy-duty version provides greater rigidity and higher load capacity, specified on taller facades, highly exposed sites, or where the EWI system designer calls for a thicker-gauge starter profile as part of the system certification.
+Both share the same 93 mm channel and 2.5 m length, and both accept identical 90 mm boards.
+The difference is gauge: this profile is pressed from 0.6 mm aluminium for domestic and low-rise work, while the 1 mm heavy-duty version adds rigidity for taller facades, exposed coastal sites, or where the system designer specifies a thicker starter profile as part of the certification.

 Does 90 mm insulation affect existing window sills?

-Yes.
-A 90 mm EPS build-up plus basecoat and render finish adds roughly 100–105 mm to the wall depth.
-On many properties the existing sills will no longer project far enough beyond the new facade line, so over-sill extensions are usually required to maintain a clean drip edge ahead of the finished render.
-The specific extension depth depends on the original sill projection and the finished render thickness — measure on site before ordering.
+A 90 mm build-up plus basecoat and render adds roughly 100–105 mm to the wall depth, so existing sills often no longer project far enough beyond the new facade line.
+Over-sill extensions are usually required to keep a clean drip edge ahead of the finished render — the depth depends on the original sill projection, so measure on site before ordering.

 What fixings work best when anchoring the 93 mm track to older brickwork?

 Standard nylon frame plugs with 6 mm masonry screws perform well in sound Victorian and Edwardian brick.
-On walls with soft lime mortar joints, place each fixing within the brick face rather than the joint to ensure consistent pull-out resistance.
-Where the substrate is mixed or unusually friable, step up to a resin-bonded anchor at the affected fix points rather than reducing fix centres across the full run.
-Detailed anchor selection for the boards above the track is covered in the EWI fixings installation guide.
+On soft lime mortar, place each fixing within the brick face rather than the joint for consistent pull-out.
+Where the substrate is friable, step up to a resin-bonded anchor at the affected points rather than reducing centres across the run.
+Anchor selection for the boards above the track is detailed in the fixing pattern and spacing method.

-How well does the aluminium profile hold up over the service life of an EWI system?
+How well does the aluminium profile hold up over the service life of the system?

-Aluminium forms a self-healing oxide layer on the surface that resists alkaline contact from cementitious adhesives and basecoats, as well as long-term moisture exposure at the splash-back zone.
-In normal UK conditions the profile is expected to perform for the full service life of the surrounding render system.
-On highly exposed coastal sites where airborne chloride load is high, the 1 mm heavy-duty version provides additional reserve against pitting, though both gauges are made from corrosion-resistant alloy.
+Aluminium forms a self-healing oxide layer that resists alkaline contact from cementitious adhesives and long-term moisture at the splash-back zone, so in normal UK conditions the profile performs for the full service life of the surrounding render.
+On highly exposed coastal sites, the 1 mm heavy-duty version adds reserve against pitting, though both gauges use corrosion-resistant alloy.

 You may also like